-So what drives a customer to get angry in the first place?
-Knowing what contributes to customer anger and frustration can often help you solve their problem and help get them (and keep you) in a better mood.
+What drives a customer to get angry in the first place?
+Knowing what contributes to customer anger and frustration can often help you address their issues quickly—and get them back into a better mood.

-Customers are usually pretty up-front with their feelings in these situations.
-There’s a gap between their expectations of your product, and the reality they’re encountering.
-Your customer might feel shame for not being able to get things to work—no one likes feeling incompetent, and asking for help can be challenging and stressful to people who are used to being self-sufficient.
+Your customer might be embarrassed about not being able to get your product to work, and because you represent the company, they’re taking it out on you.
+No one likes feeling incompetent, and asking for help can be challenging and stressful for people who are used to being self-sufficient.

-Alternately, they might feel lied to or betrayed by your company, or even the product itself.
-If they have reasonable expectations that aren’t being met, you can apologize and work to find a solution.
-If their expectations are incorrect, whether because they assumed, missed, or misinterpreted some information, or if they were given inaccurate information, it’s important to reset their expectations and to see if there’s a way to prevent others from having the same experience.
+They might feel lied to or betrayed by your company or the product itself.
+If they have reasonable expectations that aren’t being met, apologize, and work to find a solution.
+If their expectations are incorrect—because they received inaccurate information or they assumed, missed, or misinterpreted some information—it’s important to reset their expectations and see if you can prevent others from having the same experience.

 2. Support woes

-And what’s even more challenging?
-The customer may have had a phenomenal service experience with a different company, perhaps not even in your industry, and they now expect that same level of support from you.
+What’s more challenging—the customer may have had a phenomenal service experience with a different company, perhaps not even in your industry, and they now expect that same level of support from everyone.

-Similar to product-related issues, there may be an expectations gap that needs to be bridged.
-A customer might be feeling abandoned, powerless, or victimized.
-There’s often a great opportunity in these situations to show that you really do care.
-The commitment you bring to solving their issue not only can help rebuild trust in your organization, but in their faith in customer service.
-And who knows, you might set the gold standard for expectation transfer.
+Because an angry customer might feel abandoned, powerless, or victimized, there’s often a great opportunity to show that you really do care.
+The commitment you bring to solving their issue not only helps rebuild trust in your organization but also their faith in customer service.
+You might even set the new gold standard for their next support experience.

 3. What’s hitting the fan

-With emotional anger, the customer is dealing with the immediate and near-term consequences of the current unacceptable situation.
-There are a lot of feelings that might be coming up for them—guilt, anxiety, fear, loss of self-esteem, powerlessness, and even protective defensiveness on behalf of their customers.
-They may communicate these feelings up-front, or may bring them up later if they feel like they’re not getting their needs met.
+This can stir up feelings like anger, guilt, anxiety, fear, loss of self-esteem, and even protective defensiveness on behalf of their own customers.
+They may communicate these feelings right away or bring them up later if they feel like you aren’t meeting their needs.

-- They can’t accomplish the tasks they need to do and this could have personal and business implications
+- They can’t accomplish the tasks they need to do (which could have personal or business implications).

-- Your product might be just one of many tasks they have responsibility for
+- Your product might be just one of many tasks they’re responsible for.

-- Their customers are unhappy and some are leaving
+- Their customers are unhappy and could be leaving.

-- Their personal performance can suffer, leading to lost opportunities, or getting fired
+- Their personal performance can suffer, leading to lost opportunities or putting their job in jeopardy.

-Meet their emotions head-on: reflect and validate that their tasks and customers are important to you.
-Reassure the customer that you’re on their side, and put them in a better place to listen to your solutions.
+Meet their emotions head-on, reflecting and validating that their tasks and customers are important to you.
+Reassure the customer that you’re on their side to help put them in a better place to listen to your solutions.

 4. Anticipation anguish

-When customers face consequences that can be more long-term, or that threaten their standing among peers, anxiety and fear can take over.
+When customers face consequences that can be more long term or threaten their standing among peers, anxiety and fear can take over.
 The concern over a negative future can be highly stressful and lead customers to lash out.
-There might be pre-existing resentment towards you if this customer advocated for a different product and lost that debate.

-- They advocated adopting your product to their company or family, so it’s their neck on the line if it doesn’t work
+- They advocated for your product, so it’s their neck on the line if it doesn’t work.

-- They (individually) represent your product to their coworkers or family, so if it doesn’t work, it makes them look bad
+- They (individually) represent your product to their coworkers or family, so if it isn’t producing results, it makes them look bad.

-- Their company has invested significant time, money and resources in your product—if they can’t get things to work, they may have to research, choose, purchase, set-up, and train their team/family on a replacement
+- Their company invested significant time, money, and resources in your product—if they can’t get value out of it, they may have to research, choose, purchase, set up, and train their team on a replacement.

-- They actually wanted a different product, and resent that yours was chosen instead
+- They wanted a different product and resent that yours was chosen instead.

-- They may be under stress from economic pressures, company problems, or hand-me-down stress from their boss
+- They may be feeling the pressure from economic slowdowns, company problems, or hand-me-down stress from their boss.

-These can be some high stakes with visceral feelings attached, so providing reassurance can help get your interaction focused on the immediate (and hopefully solvable) problem at hand.
+There can be high stakes with visceral feelings attached, so providing empathy and reassurance can calm the customer and help you find a solution to the immediate problem.

 - Health issues